franacc12312/Aztec-Horizon/README.md

 - Browse the PRDs below, pick one that excites you.
 - Fork this repo, or join a discussion in [Issues](../../issues) or [Discussions](../../discussions).
 - Open a PR to add a new PRD or contribute code.
-- Apply for a grant or bounty through the `/grants` process.

 ---